boryaku/cayuse/README.md

 ```

 Run a query to verify the API is up and running, paste the following query into the left hand pane and press the play
 button at the top left.
+You can change the zipCode value in the query to get the results for that city.
 ```graphql
 {
 	city(zipCode: "90210"){